-We cover everything from cleaning your screen, keyboard and mouse, and getting rid of dust inside your Mac in this article.
-If you have spilt liquid on your Mac and are looking for ways to avoid damage, read this: What to do if you spill liquids on your Mac.
+We cover cleaning your screen, keyboard, mouse, and getting rid of dust inside your Mac.
+If you've spilt water or coffee on your machine and are looking for ways to avoid damage, read What to do if you spill liquids on your Mac.

 - How to delete Mac apps